Happymic/EEERover2024/doc/brief.md

 The project will be assessed with an interim interview, a final report and a demo with head-to-head competition.

+### Reflection

+**Date of assessment:  Weekly**

+Complete a an online form each week to reflect on your professional practice

+Marks weighting: 5%

 ### Interim Presentation

 **Date of assessment:  1 June 2023**